jwowillo/greenerthumb/doc/design.md

 ## `fan`

-Fans connects multiple programs' STDOUTs and STDINs.
+`fan` connects STDOUTs from listed out-programs to STDINs of listed in-programs.

 ## `bullhorn`